brycie-boy/The_Cosmos/Serenity.md

 ## Serenity #🧠

-Serenity, when developed, leads to the liberation of mind from defilements such as lust and ill will.
-The cultivation of serenity requires steadying, composing, unifying, and concentrating the mind; [[The jhanas]] being the succesive stages of such efforts.
+Serenity, when developed, leads to the liberation of mind of lust and adversion of[[The three unwholesome roots]].
+The cultivation of serenity requires steadying, composing, unifying, and concentrating the mind; [[The jhanas]] being the succesive stages of these efforts.
+The stilled mind "sees things as they really are", that is, it observes phenomena as it arises and passes away, thus making serenity the foundation for [[Insight]].

 ___